 You will need some good hiking shoes and outdoor clothes, but you’ll also spend a lot of time in the program facilities, so casual work clothes are also necessary.
 At times, you’ll also go into town, and may want to dress nicely.

 Traditionally, Panamanians don’t wear shorts unless they are playing sports or at the beach.
 However, in recent years, this tradition has relaxed, and it’s accepted more.
 However, be forewarned that some institutions (especially government ones) might not allow you to enter the building if they feel you are inappropriately dressed.
 Always ask the CATHALAC staff if you are in doubt about appropriate wear.

 What’s it like living in the accomodations in Panama?

-Participants are housed for 2 weeks at the City of Knowledge and one week in the field.
+Participants are housed for 1 week at the City of Knowledge and 2 weeks in the field.
 Lodging will be dorm style and/or a small inn.
 Participants will share a room with another roommate or roommates.

 I don’t speak Spanish.
 Can I still do the program?

 Don’t worry.
 The program is taught in English or translated through interpreters.
 Pre-departure spanish training is offered in which you’ll learn practical Spanish that will help you in your daily and research activities.
 The more Spanish you learn, the better your experience will be, so take full advantage of learning or improving your Spanish in Panama!

 Like any any modern, large city, there are certain areas and times that are more dangerous than others.
 In the orientation, you will be informed of what areas to avoid.
 As anywhere, walking or going somewhere alone (especially at night) is highly discouraged.
 Walking or going places in groups is always best at any time.

 What is there to do outside of program activities?